programmatordev/kirby-starter/README.md

 ### Static Assets Handling

-To add static assets to a page (images, fonts, etc.) use the following code:
+To add static assets to a page (images, fonts, etc.), use the following code:

 ```php
 <?= vite().file('path/to/file.svg') ?>